 Flash Cookies: In addition to browser cookies, we use Local Shared Objects (sometimes referred to as “Flash cookies” that are built for use with the Adobe® Flash® Player usually to help provide video content), for similar purposes such as improving Web Site presentation, analyzing the effectiveness of certain advertisements or promotions, and distinguishing one Web Site user from another.
 Unlike browser cookies, Flash cookies remain in your Flash Player folder until they are removed and can store more complex data.

-Web Beacons: Landtrust National Title also uses Web Beacons, clear gifs, or pixel tags to analyze advertising campaigns and Web Site traffic.
+Web Beacons: Landtrust Title Services also uses Web Beacons, clear gifs, or pixel tags to analyze advertising campaigns and Web Site traffic.
 Web Beacons are transparent graphic images that are part of a web page’s make-up.
 They record the action of a user opening an individual Web page or an email, which helps us to understand traffic patterns on our Web Site and the effectiveness of email campaigns.
 Web Beacons collect and store information such as your IP address; we do not collect your name, e-mail address, or telephone numbers using this technology.